 The advantage of this method is that it is fairly quick and works well for simple buildings with minimal glazing.

-JV3 involves a 3D computer simulation to demonstrate that the annual energy consumption of the proposed building is equivalent or better than the annual energy consumption of a reference building which complies with the Part J DTS provisions.
+A JV3 assessment requires a simulation using software modelling to determine if the annual GHG emissions of a proposed building, are equivalent or better than the annual GHG emissions of a reference building (which meets the Part J DTS provisions).

 Accelerate has the breadth and depth of technical expertise to objectively identify the energy efficiency solution best for each customer.